Save the Dates! Come visit my studio. June 23 and 24th- 10 to 5 each day.

 About the Artist

-My current work is inspired by the fragility, movement and entanglement of layered twining forms.
-I love the experience of searching for the image in the layers of the work itself, and creating contradictory impulses - approaching and withdrawing -overlapping and pulling apart - density and ethereality - beauty and menace.
+My current work is inspired by the movement and entanglement of layered twining forms.
+I love creating contradictory impulses - approaching and withdrawing -overlapping and pulling apart - density and ethereality - beauty and menace.
 All images are copyright the artist.
-No reproduction or use without permission.Drawings & small paintings for sale on this site….
+No reproduction or use without permission.recent comments – join the conversation

 Category Archives: Studio Blog